shams-nahid/My-Docker-Study/.ignore.Blog/Docker Essentials: Single Container CI CD.md

 ---

 First go to the project directory.
 Here we will create a `Dockerfile` named `Dockerfile.dev`.
-The purpose of using `.dev` with the `Dockerfile` is to make clear that, this docker file is only using in the development environment.
+The purpose of using `.dev` with the `Dockerfile` is to make clear that, this docker file will only be using in the development phase.

 In future, we will use another `Dockerfile` with simply name `Dockerfile`, without any extension for our production environment.